 Folded Optic technology provides a means for significantly reducing the length of a telescopic lens.
 The reduction is accomplished by relaying light back and forth between refective surfaces supporting diamond-turned concentric aspheric focal zones.
 Light enters through an annular aperture and is focused to a centered exit aperture.
 The number of folds designate the number of reflections: for example, a 4-fold imager has two reflections off each of the two surfaces.
 An N-fold lens is roughly 1/N the length of a conventional optic, making it an ideal solution for applications where size is a critical issue.

-The Folded Imager (also referred to as an Origami Optics by UCSD) was invented at UCSD and developed with Distant Focus for the DARPA MONTAGE program.
+The Folded Imager (also referred to as Origami Optics by UCSD) was invented at UCSD and developed with Distant Focus for the DARPA MONTAGE program.
 The original demonstrators include an eight-fold, a sectioned eight-fold, and a four-fold visible spectrum camera.
 They were fabricated from diamond-turned calcium fluoride.
 MITRE and Distant Focus extended the performance range of the optic into LWIR through a hollow-core configuration that uses gold-coated diamond-turned aluminum.
+The hollow-core configuration has proven to be the most versatile due to its multi-band potential and lower weight for longer focal lengths.

 The folded imager can be produced in either a hollow-core or solid-core design.
 Full annular and sectioned annular configurations are options.
 The spectral range is determined by the choice of reflection coatings.
 The obsuration of the annular aperture leads to softer contrast in the mid-frequency range which can be somewhat recovered through digital post-processing.